ComputationalMovementAnalysis/computationalmovementanalysis.github.io/W2_5_tasks_and_inputs.md

 5. Add a commit message to explain what you are committing (e.g. "`initial commit`")
 6. Click on "commit" to commit your changes</div>\EndKnitrBlock{rmdtip}

-- Pushing our changes from our local repo the remote repo on Github
-  - Simply click the green button "Push" in the Git tab in RStudio.
-  - Have a look at your remote Repository on Github (`https://github.com/YOUR-GITHUB-USERNAME/cma-week2`).
+To push your changes from our local repo on your computer to the remote repo on Github, simply click the green button "Push" in the Git tab in RStudio.
+Now take a look at your repository on github.com.
 Do you see the new files there?
 Contact us if this does not work.

-  - **Note**: You do not need to push your changes to your remote repo after every commit.
+**Note**: You do not need to push your changes to your remote repo after every commit.
 It's enough if you do this every few commits.

-### Task 0: Import your data
+### Task 1: Import your data

 Create a new R- (or RMarkdown-) file and begin with the following lines of code (adjust the path to your csv file accordingly).